 she has already started the annulment process in the Philippines 6 months ago and in a discussion with her Phils attorney yesterday she was told that “maybe” by June of 2013 the annulment might be finalized…

-I am going to hope that what you really meant to say here was that she filed for a "Declaration of Nullity" based on the fact that the marriage was invalid under Philippine law.
+I am going to hope that what you really meant to say here was that she filed for a “Declaration of Nullity” based on the fact that the marriage was invalid under Philippine law.
 If an annulment action was what was actually filed, then the process seems doomed to failure as I don’t believe that was the correct action.
-There is legally not a marriage to annul.
+From what you have said, this is legally not a marriage to annul.
 Note this quote:

 Is “annulment” different from a “declaration of nullity” of marriage?